-He then joined the laboratory of Prof. Mark A. Kay, MD PhD at the Stanford University School of Medicine, where Leszek performed his postdoctoral training, studying AAV vectors’ evolution via multispecies interbreeding and retargeting of rAAV.
+He then joined the laboratory of Prof. Mark A. Kay, MD PhD at the Stanford University School of Medicine, where he performed his postdoctoral training, studying AAV vectors’ evolution via multispecies interbreeding and retargeting of rAAV.
 He was subsequently recruited by the Salk Institute for Biological Studies in La Jolla, CA where he ran the Gene Transfer, Targeting and Therapeutics Facility (GT3).
-While in La Jolla, he earned his MBA degree from UC San Diego Rady School of Management and co-founded LogicBio Therapeutics, a gene therapy company.
+While in La Jolla, he earned an MBA degree from UC San Diego Rady School of Management and co-founded LogicBio Therapeutics (NASDAQ: LOGC), a gene therapy company.

 d: +61 2 8865 2818 | Skype: CMRI_VGEF

 f: +61 2 8865 2801 | e: firstname.lastname@example.org

 Marti was born and raised in Barcelona, Catalonia, and earned his bachelor’s degree in Biotechnology from the University Autonoma of Barcelona.
 Then he pursued and received a M.Sc in Applied Biotechnology from Uppsala University (Sweden).
 He completed his Master’s Thesis under the supervision of Dr. Lisowski in the Gene Transfer, Targeting and Therapeutics Core at the Salk Institute in La Jolla, California.
 He is currently the first PhD candidate participating in the newly formed CMRI-UCL Bridge Program and is working on a joint project between the group of Professor Adrian Thrasher (University College of London, Institute of Child Health, London, UK and Dr. Leszek Lisowski, CMRI.

 ||Julius W. Kim, PhD, Research Officer